aaparicio87/mywatchlist/README.md

 2. Uses prebuild approach for access to native modules while maintaining Expo workflow
 3. Uses bun for fast and reliable package management
 4. Uses React Native Elements for UI components
+5. Uses react-native-mmkv for local storage for better performance and security.
+6. Uses react-hook-form for form validation in login.

 ### Known Limitations: